xaviermignot/xaviermignot.github.io/_drafts/bicep-app-service-slots.md

 Before any Bicep deployment, we can use the CLI to retrieve the `activeApp` input of the previous deployment and:
 - use the other value after a swap to _save_ the new answer to _"which version is currently deployed in the production slot ?"_
 - use the same value for any other deployment

+## GitHub repository !

+As always all code described here can be found on my [GitHub](https://github.com/xaviermignot/bicep-app-service-slots), with all the instructions in a README to run the demo by yourself.
+The demo consists in an ASP.NET web, Bicep code and GitHub Actions workflows.

 ## Let's see this in action !